 Chemistry is well respected by top universities, so it is a good facilitating subject.
 It is a requirement if you want to study Medicine, Dentistry, Veterinary Science, Chemistry, Biochemistry or Pharmacy and will help you to study other sciences.
 Recent students have gone on to study Medicine, Natural Science, Physics with Astronomy, Biochemistry, Biology, Mathematics, Pharmacy, Biomedical Science, Chemistry with industrial experience/ year abroad, Medicinal Chemistry, Forensic Psychology, Environmental Earth Science, Engineering, Palaeontology, Dietetics and Culinary Arts Management.
 We have even had someone go on to be a Jockey!

 Course Specifics / Entry Requirements

 |Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|

-|Chemistry||6||4||Grade 6 or above in Combined Science or grade 6 or above in GCSE Chemistry and another science.||Chemistry students not studying A Level Mathematics will normally be expected to attend a weekly Mathematics for Science support course.
+|Chemistry||6||4||Grade 6,6 or above in Combined Science or grade 6 or above in GCSE Chemistry and another science.||Chemistry students not studying A Level Mathematics will be expected to attend Core Maths.
 Average GCSE score of 5.5||Willingness to participate in practical work and lecture visits.||Optional trip in year 1 (approx. £8) May need to buy lab coat (approx. £10)|